chef/chef-client-docs/content/_index.md

 - New installation of Chef Infra Client 19.
 - Installation of Chef Infra Client 19 RC1, either by removing or leaving the previous version of Infra Client and running in side-by-side mode, with the path to the most recent version taking precedence.
-- Upgrading from Chef Infra Client 17.x and 18.x (also referred to as “Omnibus distributions”).
+- Upgrading from Chef Infra Client 17.x and 18.x (also referred to as "Omnibus distributions").
-- Upgrading to Chef Infra Client 19 RC1 and subsequent versions (also referred to as “Habitat-packaged”)
+- Upgrading to Chef Infra Client 19 RC1 and subsequent versions (also referred to as "Habitat-packaged")
-- During the release candidate timeframe, automatically downloading from the new distribution point and checking prerequisites for the client.
+- During the release candidate time frame, automatically downloading from the new distribution point and checking prerequisites for the client.